 What’s more, we also investigated the effect of ALT, AST, and TBil on voriconazole PPB, which showed no significant correlation between those and voriconazole PPB.
 Patients with decompensated cirrhosis often show a decrease in plasma albumin, which further decreases the unbound fraction of voriconazole.
 In the current study, the proportion of patients with hepatic insufficiency is low, which might be related to the fact that the clinicians chose an alternative drug for patients with hepatic insufficiency as they worried that the voriconazole might aggravate liver function damage.
 Meanwhile, we investigated the impact of concomitant medication on voriconazole PPB.
 Drugs with high protein binding rates can excrete other drugs from albumin, resulting in an increase in an unbound fraction [15].
 In this study, we did not find a significant impact of concomitant medication of high PPB drugs on voriconazole PPB, it might be because that only 11 of the 470 samples were concomitantly used with aspirin (PPB>99%), sodium valproate (PPB>80%) and warfarin (PPB>98%) in this study.

 There are great individual differences in the pharmacokinetics of voriconazole, and factors such as age, weight, liver function, and gastrointestinal status affect the metabolism of voriconazole [16-21].
 Voriconazole is prone to suffering adverse reactions such as hepatotoxicity and neurotoxicity as it has a narrow therapeutic window.
-Therefore, therapeutic drug monitoring is a crucial tool to avoid the adverse effects of voriconazole while ensuring its efficacy This study found that it is insufficient to evaluate the efficacy and safety just according to measured voriconazole concentration as voriconazole PPB was significantly affected by plasma albumin levels.
+Therefore, therapeutic drug monitoring is a crucial tool to avoid the adverse effects of voriconazole while ensuring its efficacy, especially for elderly patients who had higher voriconazole concentrations due to relatively insufficient liver function.
+This study found that it is insufficient to evaluate the efficacy and safety just according to measured voriconazole concentration as voriconazole PPB was significantly affected by plasma albumin levels.
 Estimating the adjusted voriconazole plasma concentrations based on plasma protein concentrations helps reduce the risk of voriconazole-related adverse reactions.

 Acknowledgments